Prof. D.E. Newland ScD Hon.DEng FREng

 an engineer and chartered accountant who is CEO of the medical technology company

 Angle plc.
 Richard is a doctor who is Chief Executive of

-Carehome Selection Ltd and a director of other companies.
+Carehome Selection Ltd and a director of other companies and part-time racehorse trainer.
 David has a special interest in nature photography and recent books on

 butterflies support the charity

 Some Recent Publications

 - Full list of publications with links to selected papers is given separately ....